ahadith/sunnah-website-private/README.md

 modules/views: Sitewide view code like column layout, footer.

 modules/views/site: Not used.
 This folder is for view code that needs to be the same across modules.

+# Launching the Dev Container

+Launching the dev container is composed of two simple commands.
+First, building the image, then running it.

+In order to build the image, run the following command in the same directory as the Dockerfile:

+`docker build -t {username}/{imagename} .`

+Once the docker image builds, run it by doing the following:

+`sudo docker run -d -p 80:80 -p 3306:3306 {username}/{imagename}`

+If you've used the ports above, you should be able to access the webserver as well as mysqld using ports 80 and 3306, respectively, via localhost.